 One award is made each year to a non-Indian student who is a national of and ordinarily resident in a country (outside of India) which categorized by the World Bank as being low income.
 For a list of eligible countries, please see the World Bank website via link below.

 In addition, for the non-Indian scholarship, the following eligibility criteria apply:

 - You should have a first-class undergraduate or master’s degree;

 - You must not already hold a degree from a university outside of your home country (this rule does not apply to study undertaken whilst in receipt of a Felix Scholarship); and

 - You are expected to return to your home county after completing your studies.

 - Please apply by the relevant January deadlines and your country of citizenship and residence will be used to automatically consider you for the scholarship.

 - Applications with an outstanding admissions decision after this date, or applications which are re-evaluated against the later March deadline field, are not eligible for scholarship consideration.

 The deadline is based on the course deadline you are applying to.
-These are January 8, 2018 or January 19, 2018.
+These are November 2018 to March 19, 2019.
 Please select a course to see the specific deadline.